msobanjo/courseware/topics/terraform/modules/variables/README.md

 In this task you used three configuration files to deploy a resource in AWS.

-You may have noticed that there was no need in making a reference to the variables configuration file in order to get the variables value.

-This is because terraform appends configuration files and the variables would end up in the same scope.

-Additionally the variable values were defined in a different file from where the variables are declared.
+Additionally the variable values were defined in a different file from where the variables were declared.

 ### Clean up